jpolitz/jpolitz.github.com/notes/_posts/2019-08-14-email-in-sheets.md

 ---

-For various reasons related to course infrastructure, I recently wanted to get the *email address of a viewing user* in a sheet.
+For various reasons related to course infrastructure, I recently wanted to get the *email address of a viewing user* as a part of a formula in a Google Sheet.
 I came up with a solution I like that I didn't find anywhere else online as a simple snippet.

 If Google Apps Script allowed getting a viewing user's email unconditionally, it would clearly be a ridiculous privacy and security concern for shared